seboschtion/gummi/README.md

 detach    Deletes all the template files update    Updates the templates

-You can use -h on any command to get help.
+You can use -h on any command to get help for this particular command.
 ```

 ## Example